 (…existing texts…)

-(#15995)An affiliated AP that is being removed may transmit BSS Transition Management Request frame(s) to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP.
-The affiliated AP shall transmit BSS Transition Management Request frame(s) if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of the termination of its BSS.
+(#15995)An AP MLD may transmit BSS Transition Management Request frame(s) through an affiliated AP that is being removed to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP, and the BSS Transition Management Request frame(s) to notify of the termination of its BSS shall not be transmitted by other APs affiliated with the AP MLD.
+The AP MLD shall transmit BSS Transition Management Request frame(s) through the affiliated AP if there are associated non-AP STAs that are not affiliated with a non-AP MLD and that support BTM to notify such non-AP STAs of the termination of its BSS.

-If the affiliated AP (#15402)that is being removed transmits BSS Transition Management Request frame(s) to notify (#15865)of the termination of its BSS, the SME of that affiliated AP shall perform the following procedure to terminate the BSS:
+If the AP MLD transmits BSS Transition Management Request frame(s) through the affiliated AP that is being removed to notify (#15865)of the termination of its BSS, the SME of that affiliated AP shall perform the following procedure to terminate the BSS:

 (…existing texts…)

-A BSS Transition Management Request frame transmitted by the affiliated AP that is being removed may provide preference for other AP MLDs to associate with as per 35.3.23 (BSS transition management for MLDs) for the non-AP MLDs that have a single setup link with the AP being removed.
+A BSS Transition Management Request frame transmitted by the AP MLD through the affiliated AP that is being removed may provide preference for other AP MLDs to associate with as per 35.3.23 (BSS transition management for MLDs) for the non-AP MLDs that have a single setup link with the AP being removed.

-When a non-AP STA affiliated with a non-AP MLD receives a BSS Transition Management Request frame from an AP with BSS Termination Included subfield and Link Removal Imminent subfield equal to 1, the non-AP MLD shall interpret the BTM to indicate that the BSS corresponding to the AP is being terminated.
+When a non-AP MLD receives a BSS Transition Management Request frame through an affiliated non-AP STA from an AP with BSS Termination Included subfield and Link Removal Imminent subfield equal to 1, the non-AP MLD shall interpret the BTM to indicate that the BSS corresponding to the AP is being terminated.

-When the affiliated AP being removed (#15403)does not transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the AP Removal Timer subfield.
+When the AP MLD (#15403)does not transmit BSS Transition Management Request frame(s) through the affiliated AP being removed to notify of the termination of its BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the AP Removal Timer subfield.

 (…existing texts…)